BitMind-AI/bitmind-subnet/README.md

 ### Installation

-Before starting make sure you have pm2, nano and any other useful tools installed.
 If you don't have them, install `git`, `pip` and a text editor like `nano` or `emacs` if you don't like `vi`
 ```bash
 sudo apt update -y && sudo apt-get install git -y && sudo apt install python3-pip -y && sudo apt install nano